udaysy007/qogent/docs/prd.md

 ## 6. Success Metrics

 1. **Traffic Growth**: Increase in unique visitors to Qogent.in, especially from relevant queries.
-2. **Lead Generation**: Form submissions, job portal sign-ups, usage of the "Which Country is Right for You?" tool.
+2. **Lead Generation**: Form submissions, usage of the "Which Country is Right for You?" tool.
 3. **User Engagement**: Time on site, bounce rate, pages per session.
 4. **Conversion to Spoke Sites**: Click-through rates from Qogent.in to country-specific `.app` domains.
-5. **Brand Recognition**: Rising brand-related searches (e.g., "Qogent," "Qogent Jobs," "Qogent Merit Admissions").
+5. **Brand Recognition**: Rising brand-related searches (e.g., "Qogent," "Qogent Careers," "Qogent Merit Admissions").

 ---